lanxaustralis/my-precious-bitcoins/README.md

 1- Please go the the link https://github.com/lanxaustralis/my-precious-bitcoins

-2- Download the code into your computer.
+2- Download or clone the code into your computer.
 \
 \
 \